-While film studios are cashing in on 3D films, many are "faking it" by converting 2D films into 3D post-production.
-Worse, they're not being upfront in their advertising, and many people feel ripped-off after paying extra fees for the "3D Experience."
-It's been claimed that conversions are now just as good as the real thing, but there's a limit to what can be done post-production.
-If you only have one-eye's worth of content, you can't just make up the content for the second eye.And so here is a list for separating the real 3D films that were shot or rendered natively in 3D from the fake ones that weren't.
+While film studios are cashing in on 3D films, many are "faking it" by converting 2D movies into 3D post-production.
+Worse, they're not upfront in their advertising, and many people feel ripped off after paying extra fees for the "3D Experience."
+They claim that conversions are now just as good as the real thing, but there's a limit to what can you can do post-production.
+If you only have one eye's worth of content, you can't just make up the content for the second eye.And so here is a list for separating the real 3D films that were shot or rendered natively in 3D from the fake ones that weren't.
 Happy watching!

 - Philip Dhingra

 Update: I've decided to exclude certain movies.